riatabduramani/customPHPframework/README.md

-# customframework
+# customPHPframework
-This is custom framework for my projects
+This is custom PHP framework for my projects